Coda (Led Zeppelin album): Songs

-"Walter's Walk" is a leftover from the sessions for Houses of the Holy (which took place in April and May 1972).
+"Walter's Walk", a reject from Houses of the Holy, was recorded at sessions during April and May 1972.

-"I Can't Quit You Baby" is taken from the same concert as "We're Gonna Groove" but was listed as a rehearsal in the original liner notes.
-The recording was edited to remove the overall "live" feel: the crowd noise as well as the beginning and ending of the song were deleted.
-Crowd tracks were muted on the multi-track mixdown on this recording as with "We're Gonna Groove".
+"I Can't Quit You Baby" is taken from the same January 1970 concert as "We're Gonna Groove" but was listed as a taped rehearsal in the original liner notes.
+The recording was edited to remove the crowd noise as well as the beginning and ending of the song.
+The crowd sounds were muted on the multi-track mixdown, as was done with "We're Gonna Groove".